 1. Description of Services

-It is vital to ensure that the virtual assistant understands why your business needs remote services.
+Ensuring that the virtual assistant understands why your business needs remote services is vital.
 To do that, you must enumerate your business needs where the VA can help you with.
 These includes:

 - The assistance need to provide by the VA ( daily, weekly and monthly basis)